Tufts-Technology-Services/tailscale-now/README.md

 # Making tailscale a first class citizen

-The purpose of this document is to answer questions to help make [Tailscale](https://tailscale.com/) a first class citizen within the list of components and tools we use at Tufts.
+The purpose of this repo is to help answer questions to help make [Tailscale](https://tailscale.com/) a first class citizen within the list of components and tools we use at Tufts.
 We also want to use this repository as a location to introduce Tailscale to other teams to hopefully help them improve their connectivity so they can focus on delivering value faster.

 ### What is Tailscale?